tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 	admin.site.register(Category, CategoryAdmin)
 	...

-Try out the admin interface and add in a new category.
+Note that with the above `admin.site.register()` call, you should replace the existing `admin.site.register(Category)` line with the one provided above.
+Once completed, try out the admin interface and add in a new category.
+Note that the `slug` field automatically populates as you type into the `name` field.
+Try adding a space!

-Now that we have addressed the first problem, we can ensure that the slug field is also unique, by adding the constraint to the slug field.
+Now that we have addressed the first problem, we can ensure that the slug field is also unique by adding the constraint to the slug field.
+Update your `models.py` module to reflect this change, with the inclusion of a `unique=True` attribute name and value.

 {lang="python",linenos=off}
 	slug = models.SlugField(unique=True)

-Now that we have added in the slug field we can now use the slugs to uniquely identify each category.
-We could have added the unique constraint earlier, but if we performed the migration and set everything to be an empty string by default it would have raised an error.
+Now that we have added in the slug field, we can now use the slugs to guarantee a unique match to an associated category.
+We could have added the unique constraint earlier.
+However, if we had done that and then performed the migration (and thus setting everything to be an empty string by default), the migration would have failed.
 This is because the unique constraint would have been violated.
 We could have deleted the database and then recreated everything - but that is not always desirable.

 W> ### Migration Woes
 W> It's always best to plan out your database in advance and avoid changing it.
-Making a population script means that you easily recreate your database if you need to delete it.
+Making a population script means that you easily recreate your database if you find that you need to delete it and start again.
 W>
-W> Sometimes it is just better to just delete the database and recreate everything than try and work out where the conflict is coming from.
-A good exercise is to write a script to output the data in the database so that any changes you make can be saved out into a file that can be read in later.
+W> If you find yourself completely stuck, it is sometimes just more straightforward to delete the database and recreate everything from scratch, rather than try and work out where the issue is arising coming from.

 ### Category Page Workflow
-To implement the category pages so that they can be accessed via `/rango/category/<category-name-slug>/` we need to make a number of changes and undertake the following steps:
+Now we need to figure out how to create a page for individual categories, so that we can then see the pages associated with a category.
+To implement the category pages such that they can be accessed via `/rango/category/<category-name-slug>/`, we need to undertake the following steps.

 1. Import the `Page` model into `rango/views.py`.
 2. Create a new view in `rango/views.py` called `show_category()`.
-The `show_category()` view will take an additional parameter, `category_name_url` which will store the encoded category name.
+The `show_category()` view will take an additional parameter, `category_name_url`, which will store the encoded category name.
 	- We will need helper functions to encode and decode the `category_name_url`.
 3. Create a new template, `templates/rango/category.html`.
 4. Update Rango's `urlpatterns` to map the new `category` view to a URL pattern in `rango/urls.py`.